tinyos/tinyos-main/apps/tests/storage/Config/README.txt

 T != 0: check if the contents of the volume are consistent with
         a previous run with T = 0 and the same random seed

-A successful test will turn on the green led.
-A failed test will turn on the red led.
-The yellow led blinks to indicate test progress.
+A successful test will turn on LED 1.
+A failed test will turn on the LED 0.
+LED 2 blinks to indicate test progress.
 A serial message whose last byte is 0x80 for success and all other values indicate failure is also sent at the end of the test.

 Tools: